LBRBalaji/purplebox/TERMS_AND_CONDITIONS.md

 - Violate any applicable law, statute, ordinance, or regulation.
 - Engage in any activity that is defamatory, trade libelous, unlawfully threatening, or unlawfully harassing.

-### 6-A. Disclaimer of Liability

-The WareHouse Origin platform functions solely as a B2B discovery and information-sharing service.
-It is designed to facilitate the initial connection between parties interested in industrial and warehouse real estate transactions.
-The platform is not, and shall not be construed as, a real estate brokerage, agency, or advisory service.

-LAKSHMI BALAJI Realty, LAKSHMI BALAJI ORS, LAKSHMI BALAJI O2O, its allied entities, promoters, directors, employees, and agents (collectively "the Company Parties") explicitly disclaim any role as a party, agent, fiduciary, or representative in any negotiation, agreement, or transaction that may arise between users of the platform.

-The decision to engage in any communication, negotiation, or transaction is the sole and exclusive responsibility of the users.
-The Company Parties make no representations or warranties regarding the suitability, creditworthiness, or legitimacy of any user, property, or demand listed on the platform.
-All users are strongly advised to conduct their own comprehensive due diligence, including but not limited to legal, financial, and physical inspections, before entering into any binding commitments.

-### 6-B. Limitation of Liability
+### 7. Limitation of Liability

-**TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL LAKSHMI BALAJI REALTY, LAKSHMI BALAJI ORS, LAKSHMI BALAJI O2O, OR ANY OF ITS ALLIED ENTITIES, PROMOTERS, DIRECTORS, EMPLOYEES, AGENTS, OR AFFILIATES (COLLECTIVELY, "THE COMPANY PARTIES") BE LIABLE FOR ANY INDIRECT, PUNITIVE, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR EXEMPLARY DAMAGES, INCLUDING WITHOUT LIMITATION DAMAGES FOR LOSS OF PROFITS, GOODWILL, USE, DATA, OR OTHER INTANGIBLE LOSSES, THAT RESULT FROM THE USE OF, OR INABILITY TO USE, THIS SERVICE.**
+TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, IN NO EVENT SHALL LAKSHMI BALAJI REALTY, LAKSHMI BALAJI ORS, LAKSHMI BALAJI O2O, OR ANY OF ITS ALLIED ENTITIES, PROMOTERS, DIRECTORS, EMPLOYEES, AGENTS, OR AFFILIATES (COLLECTIVELY, "THE COMPANY PARTIES") BE LIABLE FOR ANY INDIRECT, PUNITIVE, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR EXEMPLARY DAMAGES, INCLUDING WITHOUT LIMITATION DAMAGES FOR LOSS OF PROFITS, GOODWILL, USE, DATA, OR OTHER INTANGIBLE LOSSES, THAT RESULT FROM THE USE OF, OR INABILITY TO USE, THIS SERVICE.

 UNDER NO CIRCUMSTANCES WILL THE COMPANY PARTIES BE RESPONSIBLE FOR ANY DAMAGE, LOSS, OR INJURY RESULTING FROM:
 -   ERRORS, MISTAKES, OR INACCURACIES OF CONTENT;